aws/sagemaker-distribution/README.md

 > development environment (IDE) for machine learning that lets you build, train, debug, deploy, and monitor your
 > machine learning models.

-To use the sagemaker-distribution image in SageMaker Studio, simply go to the image selection dropdown, and select `SageMaker Distribution v{Major_version} {CPU/GPU}`.
+To use the sagemaker-distribution image in SageMaker Studio, select `SageMaker Distribution v{Major_version} {CPU/GPU}` using the [SageMaker Studio Launcher](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-launcher.html).

 ### "I want to directly use the Conda environment, not via a Docker image"